dyazincahya/awesome-nativescript/README.md

 - [Revenuecat](https://github.com/mleleux-heykiddo/nativescript-plugins/tree/main/packages/nativescript-revenuecat) - A powerful and reliable in-app purchase server that makes it easy to build, analyze, and grow your subscriber base whether you're just starting out or already have millions of customers.
 - [Square In App Payments](https://github.com/NativeScript/payments/tree/main/packages/square-in-app-payments) - Build remarkable payments experiences in your own apps with Square's In-App Payments SDK for NativeScript.
 - [Stripe](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-stripe) - Is a financial infrastructure platform that enables businesses to accept and manage online payments, as well as handle recurring billing and other financial operations.

-### Reporting Plugins

-- [Sentry](https://github.com/nativescript-community/sentry) - A cross-platform application monitoring tool, with a focus on error reporting.

 ### Styling and Theme Plugins